When will IndiGo flight operations stabilise? Airline shares new date amid disruptions | Company Business News

-IndiGo said on Sunday that it now expects its flight operations to return to normal by December 10, bringing forward its earlier estimate and signalling a quicker-than-expected recovery in its schedules.
+IndiGo said on Sunday, December 7, shared a new date to restore normalcy in its schedules, announcing that it now expects its flight operations to return to normal by December 10, 2025, PTI reported.
+The revised timeline moves up its earlier date for stabilisation in the IndiGo operations, signalling that the airline anticipates a faster recovery of its schedules amid the ongoing cancellations and delays over the past week.

 The country's largest carrier had earlier said that corrective actions were underway and that stable flight operations would be fully restored only by February 10 next year.